What is a Cultured Pearl?

 The size of the pearl greatly depends on the type of pearl.
 Freshwater pearls range in size from about 3.0–7.0mm, Akoya pearls range from about 6.0–8.5mm, and South Sea and Tahitian pearls can reach sizes as large as 13mm.

 When cared for properly, pearls can last a lifetime.
 The best way to care for pearls is to wear them often as the body’s natural oils keep pearls lustrous.
-However, it's important to keep them away from household chemicals including perfume, make-up and hairspray.
+However, it’s important to keep them away from household chemicals including perfume, make-up and hairspray.
 Chemicals found in these common products can dull the lustre of your pearls.
 It is recommended that you put your pearls on last when getting ready and make them the first thing you take off when you come home.
-Before putting your pearls away, wipe them with a soft cloth and store them separate from other jewellery to avoid scratching their tender surfaces.
+Before putting your pearls away, wipe them with a soft cloth and store them separate from other jewellery.